stackup-wallet/accessctl/README.md

 bool valid = policy.verifyUserOp(userOp);
 ```

-If the userOp passes the policy check then move on to the final phase.
+If the userOp passes the policy check it then moves on to the final phase.

 ### Authentication check